Queens-Hacks/bad-ideas/README.md

 > A Hacker News bot for socially disadvantaged people facilitating the buying of hard drugs

-> A web app for dorks facilitating the croudsourcing of bad ideas
+> A web app for dorks facilitating the crowdsourcing of bad ideas

 > A platform for avoiding bad ideas designed by geeks, for students